xpgram/advance-wars/src/00 - Todo List.md

   - [x] Zoom is broken.
   - [ ] Quantize was removed for being confusing.
 We still need it, though.
 It's mostly irrelevant, but on zoom and manualMove it picks a tile coord to settle on.
   - [x] Investigate relationship between actual and target on zoom; weird jumpin' around when it should be a smooth, linear transition.
-    - [ ] The problem is that TravelAlg doesn't plan a smooth vector transition between actual and target.
+    - [x] The problem is that TravelAlg doesn't plan a smooth vector transition between actual and target.
+    - [ ] But now I've confused its travel vector; it always be 0,0.
+The zoom op, however, is brilliant.
+Perfectly smooth.
+Mostly perfectly smooth.

 ShowUnitAttackRange:
 - [x] Allow camera movement